apaulurbiztondo/blog-engine/README.md

 # Basic Blog Engine

-This is a basic blog engine web application built using Java 17 and the Spring Framework.
+This is a basic blog engine web application built using Java 17, Spring Framework, and FreeMarker.
 The application displays a list of blog posts on the homepage, and allows users to view detailed pages for each blog post.
 The project also includes basic styling with CSS and Bootstrap 3 for a modern blog page.

 ## Features

-1. Load the blog posts from JSON file to in-memory database(h2)
+1. Load the blog posts from JSON file to in-memory database(h2).
 2. Fetch the list of blog post from the database and display on the homepage.
 3. Each blog post has a title, content, and publication date.
 4. Allow users to view a detailed page for each blog post.